jjs0sbw/uwlsg/Projects/Kubernetes/README.md

 ### If you want to play with this yourself

-- Create or use your own domain
+- Create or use your own domain.
-- Create *at least* three servers with at least 2GB of RAM.
-(But see discussion below.)
-- Change the domain in the hosts file.
-For example ```k8s-[1:n].yourdomain.com``` for some value of n
+- Install Terraform, Python, and Jinja2 for python.
+- Pick a number of servers desired.
+- Edit hosts file to change 1:n to the desired number.
+- Edit render-cluster-configuration.py.
+Change lines 6 and 7 as desired (host count must match).
-- Change the hardcoded string in roles/kubernetes/tasks/main.yml
+- Change the hardcoded string in roles/kubernetes/tasks/main.yml (Line 64)
 - Make sure you SSH into each server first so you know you can connect and you validated the SSH host key.
+- In the infrastructure directory, run ```./apply.sh```
-- Run ```ansible-playbook cluster.yml```
+- From this directory (Kubernetes), run ```ansible-playbook cluster.yml```

 ### Discussion